BeamMW/docs-gitbook/cli/README.md

 Since`Beam 1.1.4194`, the Receiver wallet has automatically signed proof of received transaction before sending it to the Sender.
 Upon request, the sender can generate proof of transaction.

 {% hint style="info" %}
-When Sending Beam coins, adding the`–payment_proof_required=1`tag will require the Receiver to send the payment proof to Sender.&#x20;
+When Sending Beam coins, adding the`–payment_proof_required=1`tag will require the Receiver to send the payment proof to Sender.
 {% endhint %}

 ### Print transactions list